ssMaritime.com & ssMaritime.net

 Robert Williams & Family sails to Australia

-TN Castel Felice Voyage 45 - November 1957
+TSS Castel Felice Voyage 45 - November 1957

-We as a family immigrated to Australia in November 1957 and sailed from Southampton on the £10 assisted passage on the TN Castel Felice.
+“We as a family immigrated to Australia in November 1957 and sailed from Southampton on the £10 assisted passage on the TN Castel Felice.
 If I remember right we disembarked at Sydney, but can clearly remember living in Brisbane Queensland, and going to school there.
 I have still have many photographs of that time and we lived in the suburb of Graceville.

 Sailing together on the Castle Felice was; My Father: Albert Leslie Williams, born 13 May 1913, he passed away on 25 December 1971.
 My Mother: Muriel Irene Williams born 29 September 1917, she passed away on 15 August 1997.
 MY sister: Gail Williams born 19 September 1949.
-Myself: Robert Kenneth Williams born 22 November 1953, and my Brother: Clive Barry Williams born 30 August 1955.
+Myself: Robert Kenneth Williams was born on 22 November 1953, and my Brother: Clive Barry Williams was born 30 August 1955.

 Whilst in Brisbane I also remember my Father and all the family visiting another Sitmar liner being the TSS Fairsky, which had docked at the Hamilton wharves.
 As far as I can remember, we did sail on her somewhere at some time.